citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisioningSchemeVmMetadataResponseModel.md

 `func (o *ProvisioningSchemeVmMetadataResponseModel) UnsetSupportsHibernation()`

 UnsetSupportsHibernation ensures that no value is present for SupportsHibernation, not even an explicit nil
+### GetSecurityType

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetSecurityType() string`

+GetSecurityType returns the SecurityType field if non-nil, zero value otherwise.

+### GetSecurityTypeOk

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetSecurityTypeOk() (*string, bool)`

+GetSecurityTypeOk returns a tuple with the SecurityType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSecurityType

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetSecurityType(v string)`

+SetSecurityType sets SecurityType field to given value.

+### HasSecurityType

+`func (o *ProvisioningSchemeVmMetadataResponseModel) HasSecurityType() bool`

+HasSecurityType returns a boolean if a field has been set.

+### SetSecurityTypeNil

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetSecurityTypeNil(b bool)`

+ SetSecurityTypeNil sets the value for SecurityType to be an explicit nil

+### UnsetSecurityType
+`func (o *ProvisioningSchemeVmMetadataResponseModel) UnsetSecurityType()`

+UnsetSecurityType ensures that no value is present for SecurityType, not even an explicit nil
+### GetDiskSecurityType

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetDiskSecurityType() string`

+GetDiskSecurityType returns the DiskSecurityType field if non-nil, zero value otherwise.

+### GetDiskSecurityTypeOk

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetDiskSecurityTypeOk() (*string, bool)`

+GetDiskSecurityTypeOk returns a tuple with the DiskSecurityType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDiskSecurityType

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetDiskSecurityType(v string)`

+SetDiskSecurityType sets DiskSecurityType field to given value.

+### HasDiskSecurityType

+`func (o *ProvisioningSchemeVmMetadataResponseModel) HasDiskSecurityType() bool`

+HasDiskSecurityType returns a boolean if a field has been set.

+### SetDiskSecurityTypeNil

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetDiskSecurityTypeNil(b bool)`

+ SetDiskSecurityTypeNil sets the value for DiskSecurityType to be an explicit nil

+### UnsetDiskSecurityType
+`func (o *ProvisioningSchemeVmMetadataResponseModel) UnsetDiskSecurityType()`

+UnsetDiskSecurityType ensures that no value is present for DiskSecurityType, not even an explicit nil
+### GetConfidentialVmDiskEncryptionSetId

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetConfidentialVmDiskEncryptionSetId() string`

+GetConfidentialVmDiskEncryptionSetId returns the ConfidentialVmDiskEncryptionSetId field if non-nil, zero value otherwise.

+### GetConfidentialVmDiskEncryptionSetIdOk

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetConfidentialVmDiskEncryptionSetIdOk() (*string, bool)`

+GetConfidentialVmDiskEncryptionSetIdOk returns a tuple with the ConfidentialVmDiskEncryptionSetId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConfidentialVmDiskEncryptionSetId

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetConfidentialVmDiskEncryptionSetId(v string)`

+SetConfidentialVmDiskEncryptionSetId sets ConfidentialVmDiskEncryptionSetId field to given value.

+### HasConfidentialVmDiskEncryptionSetId

+`func (o *ProvisioningSchemeVmMetadataResponseModel) HasConfidentialVmDiskEncryptionSetId() bool`

+HasConfidentialVmDiskEncryptionSetId returns a boolean if a field has been set.

+### SetConfidentialVmDiskEncryptionSetIdNil

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetConfidentialVmDiskEncryptionSetIdNil(b bool)`

+ SetConfidentialVmDiskEncryptionSetIdNil sets the value for ConfidentialVmDiskEncryptionSetId to be an explicit nil

+### UnsetConfidentialVmDiskEncryptionSetId
+`func (o *ProvisioningSchemeVmMetadataResponseModel) UnsetConfidentialVmDiskEncryptionSetId()`

+UnsetConfidentialVmDiskEncryptionSetId ensures that no value is present for ConfidentialVmDiskEncryptionSetId, not even an explicit nil
 ### GetLabels

 `func (o *ProvisioningSchemeVmMetadataResponseModel) GetLabels() string`